RickyFoots/Kyonin/Kyonin/The World/Continents/Uson/Countries/Golarion/Cities/Branmor/Locations/Shops/The Authors of Iron.md

-A decent sized forge that just popped up in town, that's trying to carve out its own niche as a forge that specializes in using [[Arcane Sigils]] to enchant the blades they make.
+A decent sized forge that just popped up in town, that's trying to carve out its own niche as a forge that specializes in using [[Runes]] to enchant the blades they make.

 ---
 1. Facts